Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Introduction

+Different from previous works, in this paper we provide new insights through a novel problem of minimizing the \emph{energy consumption} rather than considering the SNR or SE as in the aforementioned papers.
+This paper aims to answer the following research questions:

-\begin{itemize} \item Can the energy consumption be reduced by shortening the pilot sequences or reducing their power? \item Should the RIS be configured differently depending on the payload length? \item How are deployment factors, such as hardware impairments, imperfect channel state information (CSI), and propagation conditions, impacting these answers? \end{itemize}
+\begin{itemize} \item Can the energy consumption be reduced by shortening the pilot sequences or reducing their power? \item Should the RIS be configured differently depending on the payload length? \item How are deployment factors, such as hardware impairments, imperfect CSI, and propagation conditions, impacting the answers to these questions? \end{itemize}

-To find the answers, we derive the necessary analytical expressions to formulate and solve an optimization problem where the number of subarrays and pilot power are the variables with the objective of minimizing the energy consumption.
-How the solution depends on the payload length, the number of RIS elements, phase-shift quantization, and channel gains is showcased analytically and numerically to provide concrete answers to our research questions.
+{ To find the answers, we derive novel analytical closed-form expressions to formulate and solve an optimization problem where the number of subarrays and pilot power are the variables with the objective of minimizing energy consumption.
+How the solution depends on the payload length, the number of RIS elements, phase-shift quantization, and channel gains is showcased analytically and numerically to provide concrete answers to our research questions. }

 This is an extended and revised version of our conference paper \cite{enqvist2022optimizing}.
 This work significantly expands on the results by including an analysis of the effects of varying pilot power, imperfect CSI, and phase-shift quantization, as well as a detailed analysis of payload length impact.